 Dog Ideal Weight – Assessing Fido’s Waistline

 The time with our canines is not long, yet there are ways to make the road longer.
-Nearly 50% of dogs in this country are overweight or obese, but what is considered overweight?
+According to the latest data, on average, 59% of adult dogs are obese.(1) Yet, what is considered overweight?
 How can you determine if your dog is at an ideal weight?
 What is a healthy weight for him/her?
 We can determine this, easy peasy, with the Fist Test.

 What is the Fist Test?